Art & Desgin IdeasFurniture & Sofa

 1. Creative Planting with Pebbles Under Stairs

-The pebbles below your staircase can be seen as a canvas to create an enthralling garden arrangement.
-To create some additional interest in the fill area, consider adding large high pots with interesting shapes filled with just the right plants.
-The walls of a curving border of white stones can enhance the appearance and complement the architecture, like the spiral staircase.
-Choose low-growing plants that flourish in low-light areas for best results.
-If there’s not enough light, use grow lights, or even pretty fakes or dried plants.
-They add elegance to your style while remaining low maintenance with these under stairs pebble garden ideas.
+The pebble under your ladder can be seen as a canvas to create an attractive garden system.
+To make some extra interest in the fill area, consider adding large high utensils just with interesting figures filled with right plants.
+A curved border walls of white stones can increase appearance and complement architecture like a spiral ladder.
+Choose low-growing plants that thrive in areas with low light for best results.
+If there is not enough light, use rising lights, or even beautiful fake or dried plants.
+They add elegance to your style, while the stairs with low maintenance with stairs with stairs pebble garden ideas.

 2. Chic Pebble Patterns with a Pop of Color